realFrogboy/Cpp-course/5_ParaCL/README.md

 # ParaCL
-Frontend and simulator of the ParaCL language.
+Frontend and interpreter of ParaCL language.
+Program parses source code, builds ast and then just bypasses ast.<br />
+For now it supports:
+1. Basic arithmetic
+2. Control flow (if/else, while)
+3. Functions

 ## AST
 If you want to see on generated AST, you should build with DUMP flag: